qdrant/sparse-vectors-benchmark/README.md

   Sparse vector benchmark tool for Qdrant.

 Options:
-  --host TEXT                  The host of the Qdrant server --skip-creation BOOLEAN      Whether to skip collection creation --dataset TEXT               Dataset to use: small, 1M, full --slow-ms INTEGER            Slow query threshold in milliseconds --search-limit INTEGER       Search limit --data-path TEXT             Path to the data files --segment-number INTEGER     Number of segments --analyze-data BOOLEAN       Whether to analyze data --check-groundtruth BOOLEAN  Whether to check results against ground truth --help                       Show this message and exit.
+  --host TEXT                     The host of the Qdrant server --skip-creation BOOLEAN         Whether to skip collection creation --dataset TEXT                  Dataset to use: small, 1M, full --slow-ms INTEGER               Slow query threshold in milliseconds --search-limit INTEGER          Search limit --data-path TEXT                Path to the data files --segment-number INTEGER        Number of segments --analyze-data BOOLEAN          Whether to analyze data --check-groundtruth BOOLEAN     Whether to check results against ground
+                                  truth
+  --graph-y-limit TEXT            Y axis limit for the graph to help compare
+                                  plots
+  --parallel-batch-upsert INTEGER
+                                  Number of parallel batch upserts --on-disk-index BOOLEAN         Whether to use on-disk index --help                          Show this message and exit.
 ```

 e.g. to create a collection from the `small` dataset: